Abduction of the Woman Leading the Belarus Revolution Is Classic KGB ‘Terror’ Ploy

 The Kremlin has signaled its support for keeping Lukashenko in power and the Kremlin’s propaganda arms are accusing the Belarusian opposition of an attempted coup.
 President Vladimir Putin has promised to send forces to Belarus if the protests “get out of control.”

-Belarusians have reported seeing “little green men” in unidentified uniforms on the streets of their towns, but officially they say they have not intervened.
+Belarusians have reported seeing “little green men” in unidentified uniforms on the streets of their towns, but officially Putin says they have not intervened.

 Sergey Markov, a Kremlin adviser, admitted to The Daily Beast that Russians had crossed the border to assist Lukashenko.
 “Russian advisors are already on the ground in Belarus; I don’t think Russian special services are there yet but they are trained, of course, to control the situation,” he said.